Laure Zanna

 New York University

-Professor Zanna is a climate physicist in the Department of Mathematics at the Courant Institute, and the Center for Data Science, NYU.
+Laure Zanna is a physical oceanographer and climate physicist in the Department of Mathematics at the Courant Institute and the Center for Data Science, NYU.
 She holds the Joseph B. Keller and Herbert B. Keller Professorship in Applied Mathematics.
 Her research focuses on understanding, simulating and predicting the role of the ocean in climate on local and global scales.
 She combines theory, numerical simulations, statistics, and machine learning to tackle a wide range of problems in fluid dynamics and climate, including turbulence, multiscale modeling, ocean heat and carbon uptake, and sea level rise.
 Since 2020, she is leading M²LInES, an international collaboration sponsored by Schmidt Sciences dedicated to improving climate models using scientific machine learning.
 In 2020, Prof Zanna received the Nicholas P. Fofonoff Award from the American Meteorological Society “for exceptional creativity in the development and application of new concepts in ocean and climate dynamics”, and was the 2022 WHOI Geophysical Fluid Dynamics principal lecturer.

 Interests